-- Mover let it hit the ground!
-MOOP attracts more MOOP.
-If you see trash on the ground, pick it up and take it-the dust quickly makes it hard to spot. - ₱ Put a weight on or tie down anything that can blow away. - If it wasn't in your body, don't put it in the potty!
-No tampons, trash, cigarette butts, etc. One-ply toilet paper ONLY. - If you have an RV, bring a five-gallon bucket to catch any grey or black water leaks from your plumbing. - ₩ Waste water dumping is illegal!
-You may receive a citation for dumping greywater or black water. - Sort trash and recycling for easy drop-off at collection centers on your way home.
+- Never let it hit the ground!
+If you see trash on the ground, pick it up and take it-the dust quickly makes it hard to spot. - Put a weight on or tie down anything that can blow away. - If you have an RV, bring a five-gallon bucket to catch any gray or black water leaks from your plumbing. - Waste water dumping is illegal!
+You may receive a citation for dumping gray water or black water. - Sort trash and recycling for easy drop-off at collection centers on your way home.
 See page 19. - Make a MOOP collection bucket.
 Cut a 3" hole in the top of a plastic water jug, leaving the handle intact.
 Sweep dust containing glass, wood chips, bark or anything too small to pick up into a dustpan and deposit in the bucket for disposal at home. - Always carry a bag to collect any MOOP you find while walking or biking around BRC. - If you plan to use a burn barrel, bring a shovel and metal containers to scoop up and remove ashes.
-All burn barrels must be elevated 10" off the playa surface to prevent burn scars. - ₩ WOOD IS MOOP!
+All burn barrels must be elevated 10" off the playa surface to prevent burn scars. - WOOD IS MOOP!
 Wood is the #1 MOOP issue in Black Rock City.
 Wood from sawdust, splinters, wood debris and firewood bark poses a major MOOP problem.
 Help keep the playa beautiful by laying down a tarp or rug under your wood cutting stations and firewood storage areas.